Division of Applied Undergraduate Studies Admissions FAQs-International Students

 TOEFL: 100 on the Internet-based test, 250 on the computer based-test, or 600 on the paper-based test.

-However, international applicants to our Associate’s and Bachelor’s programs are required to participate in the NYUSPS English Language Assessment.
-Participation in this on-line assessment will determine an applicant’s English language proficiency.
-For more information about the English Language Assessment, please visit the Admissions Criteria.
+However, international applicants to our Associate’s and Bachelor’s programs are required to participate in the Pearson VEPT.
+Participation in this 50-minute, on-line assessment will be used along with the TOEFL to determine an applicant’s English language proficiency.
+For more information about the VEPT, please visit the Admissions Criteria.

-All international applicants to Bachelors and Associates programs are required to participate in the English Language Assessment consisting of an online test and an interview administered by the NYU School of Professional Studies American Language Institute (ALI).
-Participation in this assessment will result in the determination of your English Proficiency Level (EPL), which will be reported to the Office of Admissions.
-International applicants must have submitted an application in order to register for the English Language Assessment.
+All international applicants to Bachelors and Associates programs are required to participate in the Pearson VEPT a 50-minute, online test.
+International applicants must have submitted an application in order to register for the VEPT.
 There is no fee for this test.

 English Language Assessment waivers are not granted.

 The US Embassy or Consulate in a foreign country issues a student (F-1) visa for the purpose of entering the United States for full-time study.
 Before you can apply for this visa, you must be admitted to a full-time program at the NYU School of Professional Studies.
 Once you have been admitted to a program, you will be directed in your acceptance letter to the Office of Global Services for additional instructions on how to apply for your F1 visa.
 You will receive a document (I-20 Form) to present to the US Embassy or Consulate to apply for your student (F-1) visa.
 Only the NYU Office of Global Services (OGS) is authorized to issue the I-20 form.